devils staircase

 Briefing

-Loch Lomond, the Arrochar Alps, the Inversnaid Hotel, Rannoch Moor or Ben Nevis are just some of the iconic landscapes you will meet on this 96 miles (154 km) walking tour.
+Loch Lomond, the Arrochar Alps, the Inversnaid Hotel, Rannoch Moor, and Ben Nevis are just a few of the stunning landmarks you’ll encounter on this 96-mile (154 km) hiking route.

 Tour details